brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 - Highlight(pink) - Location 5318
 “the instructed noble disciple,” having seen with wisdom the selfless nature of the aggregates, no longer regards the aggregates as a self or the belongings of a self.

-- Highlight(pink) - Location 5887
-“The four great elements, monk, are the cause and condition for the manifestation of the form aggregate.
-Contact is the cause and condition for the manifestation of the feeling aggregate, the perception aggregate, and the volitional formations aggregate.
-Name-and-form is the cause and condition for the manifestation of the consciousness aggregate.”
-(from Samyutta Nikaya 22: 82, abridged; 100–103 = Majjhima Nikaya 109, abridged; III 15–19)

 - Highlight(pink) - Location 5890
 “Here, monk, the uninstructed worldling ... regards form as self, or self as possessing form, or form as in self, or self as in form.
 He regards feeling as self ... perception as self ... volitional formations as self ... consciousness as self, or self as possessing consciousness, or consciousness as in self, or self as in consciousness.
 That is how identity view comes to be.”